What comes to mind when you hear the word Intuition?

 However, at the beginning of the day, you can promise yourself that you’ll listen to that little voice in your head that knows the score—whether you’re ready to believe it or not.Your intuition is a built-in feature; you were born with it.
 Click To Tweet

-Over the years, your channel to your subconscious has been blocked, thanks to erroneous information and discouragement from naysayers.
+Over the years, you have blocked your channel to your subconscious.
+Thanks to erroneous information and discouragement from naysayers.

 Intuition most definitely has a place in business, and following their intuition has often set the most successful businesswomen apart.